Forest Bathing

 Individual forest bathing (single session)

 Looking to have a more personal experience?
 This session is just for you.
 I’ll be your guide and help you navigate your connection with Mother Earth.
-Reminder: Forest bathing is not psychotherapy.
-In forest bathing experiences, the forest is the therapist, and I am your guide.
+Dates to be arranged with Becky – 2 hrs Ages 18 and up; $150/per person solo experience with Becky Reminder: Forest bathing is not psychotherapy.
+In forest bathing experiences,…

 $150/per person | 2 hrs